 Transit rate or time was calculated per fish per reach as the total amount of time in hours between the last detection of a particular fish at an array on one edge of a reach and the first detection of that fish at the subsequent array at the opposite end of that reach.
 The numbering of reaches corresponds to the order of reaches the fish travels through during their migration (e.g., an inbound sturgeon will travel through GS_In_1 first).
 Transit timesfor LFC smolts for for outbound migrations were calculated with three reaches: Reach 1 between the arrays at Benicia and Richmond Bridges, Reach 2 between Richmond and Golden Gate Bridges, and Reach 3 as the total distance between Benicia and Golden Gate Bridges.
-Transit times of outbound adult green sturgeon were calculated within three similar reaches including Reach 1 between the arrays at Carquinez and Richmond Bridges, Reach 2 between Carquinez and Golden Gate Bridges.
-Transit times of inbound adult green sturgeon were calculated between Carquinez and Golden Gate Bridges.
-Transit times of inbound adult green sturgeon were calculated between Carquinez and Golden Gate Bridges.
-Transit times of inbound adult green sturgeon were calculated between Carquinez and Golden Gate Bridges.
-Transit times of inbound adult green sturgeon were calculated within three reaches, including Reach 1 between 1 between 1 between 1 between 1 between 1 between 1 between 2 between Richmond and Carquinez Bridges, and Reach 3 as the total distance between Golden Gate to Carquinez Bridges.
+Transit times of outbound adult green sturgeon were calculated within three similar reaches including Reach 1 between the arrays at Carquinez and Richmond Bridges, Reach 2 between Richmond and Golden Gate Bridges.
+Transit times of inbound adult green sturgeon were calculated within three reaches, including Reach 1 between Golden Gate and Richmond Bridges, Reach 2 between Richmond and Carquinez Bridges, and Reach 3 as the total distance between Golden Gate to Carquinez Bridges.
 Chinook smolts typically show very directed outbound movements through the Bay with most individuals traveling between Benicia Bridge and Golden Gate Bridge in less than a week [5] Conversely, adult green sturgeon exhibit more variability in direction of movement, stoppages, and rates of movement.
 Carquinez was used as a reach border for sturgeon instead of Benicia because the array at Carquinez was installed earlier than the array at Benicia, thus allowing more data to be utilized on green sturgeon movements within the bay.